Best Smart Home Devices for Renters in 2026

 What Renters Should Actually Look For

-Here’s what to evaluate before any purchase:
+Here’s what you really need to evaluate before making any purchase:

-• Portable: You should be able to factory reset and take it with you on moving day.
+• Portable: You should be able to factory reset it and take it with you on moving day.

 • Wi-Fi flexibility: If your building provides shared internet without router access, prioritize Bluetooth or Matter-over-Thread devices.